Weekly Rankings: Big 12 realignment options

 Even with the time zone conflict, Oregon's brand and money-making ability trumps every other school remaining on the list and gives each member of the Big 12 much more money in a television contract.

-And the rest of the league wouldn't have to succumb to an unequal revenue-sharing model that the Ducks and the second school on the list are trying to inflict on the current structure of the Pac-12.
+Additionally, the rest of the league wouldn't have to succumb to an unequal revenue-sharing model that the Ducks and Washington are trying to inflict on the current structure of the Pac-12.
 They wouldn't have the leverage.

 2. WASHINGTON